 There are a number of super-luxury home appliance brands that endure, companies like Jotul (maker of the Little Giant wood stove), Esse and Aga.
 Heatilator is one of them.
 Heatilator was first made by the Chemical Toilet Corp., which later changed names to San-Equip, Inc., and then became part of a company named Vega Industries.
 HON purchased the fireplace division of Vega in 1981, and has supported and kept the brand identity clear and the product line strong.
 It has an allure that comes from its era of founding; after all the company survived the Depression, perhaps because it fit the mood of the times as it paralleled the popularity of the radio and Roosevelt’s fireside chats.

-- You can reserve the Bel Air house on your next visit to the Northern Neck of Tidewater, Virginia in Lancaster County.
-Visit virginiastateparks.com
+- You can reserve the house, and its Heatilator, on your next visit to the Northern Neck of Tidewater, Virginia in Lancaster County.
+See virginiastateparks.com